Lasham Airfield

-It was built in 1942 and was a Royal Air Force Station during the Second World War, many significant operations being flown from it.
-The RAF ceased operations at Lasham in 1948, but an aircraft company, General Aircraft Ltd, continued to fly from the airfield.
-From 1951 the main activity at Lasham airfield became recreational gliding.
+The airfield was built on farming land in 1942 as a Royal Air Force Station during the Second World War.
+The RAF ceased operations in 1948, but an aircraft company, General Aircraft Ltd, continued to fly from the airfield.
+From 1951, the main activity at Lasham airfield became recreational gliding.

-The airfield is now owned by the largest British gliding club, also one of the world's largest, Lasham Gliding Society (LGS).
-It is also the location for 2Excel Engineering Ltd., a company that maintains large jet aircraft.
+The airfield is now the home of the largest British gliding club, also one of the world's largest, Lasham Gliding Society Ltd (LGS), which bought the land in 1999 from the Ministry of Defence.
+The airfield is also the location of 2Excel Engineering Ltd., a company that maintains jet aircraft for various airlines.

 Pilots of powered aircraft visiting the airfield require prior permission and a briefing on its hazards: in particular dense concentrations of thermalling gliders (up to 100 gliders can be in the vicinity at once), winch cables up to 3000 ft above the ground, and occasional movements of large jet airliners.
 Over-flying aircraft are requested to not fly below 3618 ft QNH.
 The airfield frequency is 131.03 MHz.

 Military history

-The airfield was constructed in 1942.
-Initial operations (from November that year) were by 38 Wing, Army Co-operation Command.
+The airfield was built on farmland in 1942, causing the A339 (Alton-Basingstoke road) to be diverted to the west from Lasham village.
+Initial RAF operations (from November that year) were by 38 Wing, Army Co-operation Command.

-Maps of the area before and after the airfield was constructed are displayed in the main corridor of the clubhouse of Lasham Gliding Society on the North side of the airfield off Avenue Road.
+Maps of the area before and after the airfield was constructed are displayed in the main corridor of the clubhouse of Lasham Gliding Society on the North side of the airfield.
 Also displayed are photographs and other details of aircraft and personnel of the squadrons that flew from Lasham and are listed below.

 In mid-1943, the airfield was transferred to RAF Fighter Command.
 Squadrons equipped with Hawker Hurricanes, Hawker Typhoons and Supermarine Spitfires operated from Lasham.

 Later in 1943, it became a base for the bombers of No. 2 Group RAF, part of the RAF Second Tactical Air Force.
 The squadrons of 2 Group used the de Havilland Mosquito and North American B-25 Mitchell.